spinalcom/spinal-env-pam-apps-portail/micro-apps/gmao-spinal-board/README.md

 - [ ] Replace default category with configurable categories in config.js
 - [ ] Sort, by date - by field
 - [ ] Highlight delayed tickets
+- [ ] Show budgets when you highligh a period